GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
+> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
 >
-> ~ *Alan Turing*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts